 The Sogefi Group currently encompasses five CGUs: Engine Systems – Fluid Filters (previously named “Filters”), Engine Systems – Air Intake and Cooling (Systemes Moteurs Group), Car Suspension, Industrial Vehicles Suspension and Precision Springs.

-The goodwill currently on the books only concerns the Engine Systems division – Fluid Filters, the Engine Systems division – Air Intake and Cooling and the Car Suspension division.
+The goodwill currently on the books only concerns the following CGUs: Engine Systems – Fluid Filters, Engine Systems – Air Intake and Cooling and Car Suspension.

 Intangible assets with an indefinite useful life

 Intangible assets with an indefinite useful life are not amortised, but are tested annually for impairment, or more frequently if there is an indication that the asset may have suffered a loss in value.
 As of December 31, 2013, the Group has no intangible assets with an indefinite useful life.

 Impairment losses of tangible and intangible fixed assets

 If there are indications of possible losses in value, tangible and intangible fixed assets are subjected to impairment test, estimating the asset's recoverable amount and comparing it with its net book value.
 If the recoverable amount is less than the book value, the latter is reduced accordingly.
 This reduction constitutes an impairment loss, which is booked to the income statement.